 Then you should consider swapping your sites over to the Enhanced JS Redirect method.
-You can find it in ThirstyAffiliates->Settings.
+You can find it in ThirstyAffiliates > Settings.

 When Does It Still Use The Old Method?

-For direct visits on the link or clicks on your link that happen elsewhere.
+The old method is still used for direct visits on the link or clicks on your link that happen elsewhere.
 If you’ve shared your cloaked link in emails or PDFs or anything like that, these will use the server-side redirection method.

 Should I Switch My Existing Sites Over?